Jobsite Sanitation

 • + Can the service day be locked to a specific weekday?

-Monthly contracts secure a fixed weekday and route window maintained for the entire duration of your building project.
+Monthly contracts lock in a fixed weekday and route window maintained for the life of the build project.

 • + What does monthly billing include?

-Delivery, weekly servicing, paper and sanitizer restocks, final pickup and phase relocations on long-term contracts.
+Delivery, weekly servicing, paper and sanitizer top-ups, final pickup, and phase relocations on long-term contracts.

 • + Do you deliver to active concrete pours?

-Concrete pours need the drop scheduled ahead of the pour, units staged clear of the forms on gravel, then reposition once the pad cures.
+Concrete pours need the drop scheduled ahead of the forms, staged clear on gravel, then reposition units once the pad cures.

 row of porta-potties on framing jobsite